-Income withholding may also be applied to unemployment benefits, Social Security benefits, disability payments, and other income the parent may receive.
-If the payor is self-employed, the court order for child support will set out how the support will be paid and the payor will be provided payment coupons.
+Income withholding also may be deducted from unemployment benefits, certain Social Security benefits and other income the parent may receive.
+If the non-custodial parent is self-employed, the support order will specify how support should be paid and the non-custodial parent will receive payment coupons.

-If the payee receives public assistance, the child support payment goes to the State that provided the assistance.
+If the payee receives public assistance, the child support payment goes to the state that provided the assistance.
 The payee may, in some circumstances in New Jersey, receive up to the first \$100 of each month's current child support payment in addition to the public assistance grant.